scole024/the-mead-hall/README.md

 <img
 src="README_files/figure-gfm/fa-icon-55b568afc39f10a6c4f2195f24f09506.svg"
+style="width:1em;height:1em" /> As the daughter of two public school educators, I am always looking for opportunities to learn and serve.
-style="width:1em;height:1em" /> My background is in democracy, human rights, and governance; international trade; and postcolonialism, especially in the Middle East, but I am curious about everything.
+Topics I am particularly interested in include democracy, elections, international trade, and postcolonialism, especially in the Middle East.

 <img
 src="README_files/figure-gfm/fa-icon-84d65d35db957dce05bef62e6214d7c5.svg"
 style="width:0.88em;height:1em" /> Talk to me about your favorite books!
-I have been on a sci-fi/fantasy/speculative fiction kick these last few years, and I’ll always pick up a nonfiction book on an interesting subject.
+I have been on a sci-fi/ fantasy/ speculative fiction kick these last few years, and I’ll always pick up a nonfiction book on an interesting subject.

 And because the